Rajpratik71/Mininet-wiki/Mininet-2.2.2-Release-Notes.md

 * The NAT element now correctly attaches to the switch that is specified in its parameters.

-### Security Fix/Advisory

-* The Mininet VM image no longer includes the same, identical SSH key for everyone, and should instead generate new ones the first time it is booted.

 ### Acknowledgments

 Thanks to all of the contributors of fixes and enhancements for this release, including Olivier Tilmans, Jono Hart, Tomasz Buchert, Rahman Pujianto, Roan Huang, M S Vishwanath Bhat, Brian O'Connor, and others.